Click on each fish family to see images of sportfish in that family and for detail on each fish.

 This family is represented by four species in Kentucky, one of which, the Northern Pike, has been introduced.
 Pikes are easily recognized by their long, slender bodies, “duckbill-like” snout, and jaws with many large, sharp teeth.
 All are predators feeding on other fish using ambush or “lie-in-wait” tactics.
 In certain parts of Kentucky, the Muskellunge is a popular sport fish because of its large size and willingness to take artificial lures.
 The Northern Pike and Chain Pickerel, while popular as sport fish in other states, are rare in Kentucky.
 The two most common species, the Grass Pickerel and Muskellunge, are presented below.

-Four species of trout occur or have been reported from Kentucky waters.
+Five species of trout occur or have been reported from Kentucky waters.
 None of these fish are native to the state and optimal environmental conditions for their survival are marginal.
 One species, the Lake Trout, has been stocked in Dale Hollow Lake and Lake Cumberland, but its continued existence in these reservoirs is uncertain.
-The three remaining species (detailed below) are popular sport fish and may be found in suitable waters that are stocked.
-Rainbow Trout occasionally reproduce in the wild and there are a few small naturally reproducing populations of Brook Trout in the eastern half of the state.
+The four remaining species (detailed below) are popular sport fish and may be found in suitable waters that are stocked.
+Stocked for the first time in March 2019, Cutthroat Trout are the most recent addition to the state.
+Rainbow Trout and Brown Trout occasionally reproduce in the wild and there are a few small naturally reproducing populations of Brook Trout in the eastern half of the state.
+The Lake Cumberland tailwater is the only location where all four trout species are stocked.
 All trout in Kentucky have a streamlined body with small scales, a large mouth, and an adipose fin.
 Juveniles have a series of vertical oval-shaped dark bars along the side called parr marks.